ChillarAnand/mastering-django-admin/admin_list_display_foreignkey.rst

    class BestSellerAdmin(RelatedFieldAdmin):
-       list_display = ('id', 'rank', 'year', 'book', 'author')
+       list_display = ('id', 'rank', 'year', 'book', 'author') search_fields = ('book__name', )

        def author(self, obj):
            return obj.book.author
        author.description = 'Author'

    admin.site.register(Bestseller, BestsellerAdmin)

-This way of adding foreignkeys becomes tedious when there are lots of models with foreignkey fields.
+This way of adding foreignkeys in list_display becomes tedious when there are lots of models with foreignkey fields.

-We can write a custom admin class to dynamically set the methods as attributes whilst using the follow notation.
+We can write a custom admin class to dynamically set the methods as attributes so that we can use the ForeignKey fields in list_display.

 .. code-block:: python